 Solved!
 Go to Solution.

-This is still something we look at as we build system functionality to support this technology.
+This is something that we continue to look at as we build system functionality to support this technology.

 If we had a timeline that we could share with you we wouldn't hesitate, but we're not quite there yet.
 When we have a better picture of when we will be able support the Apple Watch we will post an update here.

 "...pairing an Apple watch with a compatible iPhone using Bluetooth or Wi-Fi is the best option."

 Having a carrier that supports LTE for the watch is the best option.
 If that means going somewhere else, so be it.